4 Ways to Make a Workplace Inclusive for Breastfeeding Moms

 Regardless of your company's best intentions, messages like these are at odds with an inclusive workplace.

-3) Acknowledge that not all moms work white collar jobs.
+3) Recognize that not all moms work white collar jobs.

 Some breastfeeding moms are fortunate enough to have private offices or to work from home.
 But the majority of women work in places without access to a space of their own: stores, cubicles, schools, factories, airports, hospitals, restaurants, distribution centers, and the list goes on.
-All mamas have the right to breastfeed and all mamas deserve a space to pump.
+All mom have the right to breastfeed and all deserve a dedicated space to pump.

 4) Dedicate space for pumping.